-The term accrual refers to any individual entry recording Accrual revenue or expense in the absence of a cash transaction.
+Accrual The term accrual refers to any individual entry recording revenue or expense in the absence of a cash transaction.
 Accrual Accounting Relating to, or being a method of, accounting that recognizes revenue when earned and expenses when incurred.

-Annual Comprehensive Financial Report.
-A set of financial statements prepared according to generally accepted accounting principles (GAAP) and the Governmental Accounting Standards Board (GASB) providing extensive financial data alongside a city introduction, insights into varied activities, and statistical data and trends within the city's financial and non-financial sectors.

-Expenditures plus outstanding encumbrances against current year appropriation.

-ADAP Alcohol and Drug Addiction Program

-Ad Valorem A tax amount that is based on the value of a piece of property.

-The budget adopted by City Council including council-approved Adopted Budget modifications.

-A part of a lump-sum appropriation designated for expenditure by specific organizational units and/or for special purposes, activities, or objects.

-> An authorization from City Council to incur obligations for a specific purpose.
+Actual(s) Expenditures plus outstanding encumbrances against current year appropriation.
+ADAP Alcohol and Drug Addiction Program Ad Valorem A tax amount that is based on the value of a piece of property.
+Adopted Budget The budget adopted by City Council including council-approved modifications.
+Allocation A part of a lump-sum appropriation designated for expenditure by specific organizational units and/or for special purposes, activities, or objects.
+Appropriation An authorization from City Council to incur obligations for a specific purpose.
 An appropriation is usually limited in amount and as to the time when it may be spent, normally the fiscal year.

-Appropriation

-ACFR

-Actual(s)

-Allocation

-APPS

-Applying Purpose and Passion to Service, formerly known as Applications for Purpose, Pride, & Success.
+APPS Applications for Purpose, Pride, & Success.
 Created in 2011, the mission of the APPS program is to enrich the lives of Columbus youth and young adults (ages 14-23) by connecting individuals and their families to programs and services focused on building life skills, character development, employment, postsecondary education, and other components that foster success in life.
 This is a Recreation and Parks Department program.